Politics

 What next?

-Many of our students move on to study a degree in politics at prestigious universities including the London School of Economics, Durham, Sheffield and York.
-Politics students often go into journalism, business, law, the Civil Service and teaching.
-They may also work for political parties, charities and NGOs.
+Many of our students move on to study a degree in politics or international studies at prestigious universities including the London School of Economics, Cambridge, Durham, Sheffield and York.
+Politics students often go into Journalism, Business, Law, the Civil Service, and Teaching.
+They may also work for political parties, charities, and NGOs.